wchrisjohnson/osx-bootstrap/README.md

 # Apps that require manual install
-# This coiuld change to brew-cask based install once the move from symlinks is completed.
+This could change to brew-cask based install once the move from symlinks is completed.

 * Microsoft OneNote (App Store)
 * Microsoft Office 2011/2016